square-computersetup/square-computersetup.github.io/_pages/conversion.md

 ## 🎉 Congratulations

-* Your access to Square Corporate systems and assets was turned off upon your contract expiration date.
+* Your access to Block Corporate systems and assets was turned off upon your contract expiration date.
 * On Day 1 as a full-time employee, you’ll join IT Office Hours to get technical support from a member of our IT Team and re-grant you access.
 * The Google Meet link for this onboarding session will be provided to your via onboarding communications.